 - You cannot have any prior Family With Service Needs Adjudications.

-- You cannot have 2 prior non-judicial admissions.
+- You cannot have two prior non-judicial admissions.

 - You cannot commit alleged conduct while on probation or judicial supervision.
 This means that you cannot have a current juvenile case pending.